jphaugla/crdb-terraform-ansible/README.md

 * This github enables but does not fully automate migration and replication from PostgreSQL to CockroachDB
   * On AWS, an S3 bucket is created to enable the migration
   * Scripts are created on the application node with the correct connection strings for this github's deployments
+  * On Azure, an Azure Block Storage bucket is created
 ### Running molt-replicator
-To run molt-replicator (NOTE: currently this only works when deploying on AWS)
+To run molt-replicator (NOTE: currently this only works when deploying on AWS but won't fail ansible parts on GCP or Azure)
 * Turn on the processing for molt-replicator with the terraform variable *setup_migration* in [main.tf](https://github.com/jphaugla/crdb-terraform-ansible/blob/main/terraform-aws/region1/main.tf)
 * Use the scripts created on the application node in /home/ec2-user/
 NOTE:  for each of these scripts, I have linked the ansible template (j2) or  file that is used to create this shell script.
 Hope this helps with understanding for the reader.